-The court is not asked to decide on the relative merits of applying the power to certain types of premises rather than others.
-The court is simply asked to decide whether the use of the power in the specific circumstances involved is necessary to prevent the occurrence of the behaviour.
+The court is not asked to decide whether making a Closure Order is in the public good.
+Therefore the relative merits of applying the power to certain types of premises rather than others is not to be decided by the court.
+The court is simply asked to decide whether the use of the power in the specific circumstances involved is necessary to prevent the occurrence of the behaviour (Clause 2, subsection 3).
+No property is exempt unless it has been made exempt by order of the Secretary of State.

-5.8 Potential arguments in defence of closure:
+5.7 Potential arguments in defence of closure

-The owner of the premises, a person who has control or responsibility for the premises and any other person who has an interest in the premises may contest the application to make an order.
+The owner of the premises or any person(s) who has an interest or is affected, may contest the making of an Order.
 The court can defer the making of the Order by adjournment for 14 days to allow those persons to prepare their case.